IT IS IMPORTANT THAT YOU READ THESE CONDITIONS;

 internet, or other public network, (including websites such as academia.edu)

-for free access or download, without permission from the Editor as detailed
+for free access or download, without written permission from the Editor as detailed

 (d) The Maghreb Review will agree to the contribution being made available